Downtown Logroño.

 The plaza and the Santa María de la Redonda Cathedral, Logroño.
 Sidewalk cafés lined the shadows.

-The retablo in Logroño was amazing.
+The retablo in Logroño is amazing.

 Cuadro del Calvario by Miguel Ángel Buronorotti (mid 16th c).